emil-laine/wge3/README.md

 - Select it and install.
 - Now you can open the project file.

+[Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is also required to compile the project.

-Remember, when running the project, you must run the desktop subproject.
-The core subproject cannot be run directly.
+To run the project, you must run the `desktop` subproject.
+The `core` subproject cannot be run directly.

 ## Useful links
 - [Wiki](https://github.com/emlai/wge3/wiki)